Where to Stay in Alicante 2023 – 8 Best Areas

 The neighborhood is home to several churches include Alicante’s oldest church called Iglesia de Santa Maria (St Marys Church), the 17th-century San Nicolas de Bari Cathedral in Plaza Abad Penalva, and the Convent of the Blood Sisters (Convento de las Monjas de la Sangre).

-Art lovers and history buffs cana visit numerous art galleries, and museums such as the Contemporary Art Museum (MACA), Gravina Museum of Fine Arts (MUBAG), Museo de Aguas de Alicante (The Water Museum), Nativity Scene Museum, Museo The Ocean Race, and Figueres Festival Museum, which is the site of the summer’s Les Figueres festival.
+Art lovers and history buffs can visit Contemporary Art Museum, Gravina Museum of Fine Arts, Museo de Aguas de Alicante (The Water Museum), Nativity Scene Museum, Museo The Ocean Race, and Figueres Festival Museum, which is the site of the summer’s Les Figueres festival.

-In addition to the historical attractions, there are lots of shopping opportunities.
-There are many shopping streets, local markets, Plazas, and shopping malls.
-Some of the most popular places to do your shopping are on the Rambla Mendez Nunez, Calle San Francisco, Plaza Calvo Sotelo, Centro Comercial Plaza Mar 2, and Mercat Central d’Alacant.
+This area also has many shopping streets, local markets, Plazas, and shopping malls.
+Popular places to shops are on the Rambla Mendez Nunez, Calle San Francisco, Plaza Calvo Sotelo, Centro Comercial Plaza Mar 2, and Mercat Central d’Alacant.

-The center is only 15 minutes from the Alicante Airport and the most visited area of Alicante.
+The center is only 15 minutes from the Alicante Airport.
 It has a frequent bus service and fantastic tourist facilities including a tourist office and map stand near the bus terminal, making it a good destination for first-time visitors who don’t know their way around.

-Stay in Alicante Old Town if this is your first visit; you like being in the old town; you need to be close to the Alicante Airport; you want to go sightseeing; you want a wide choices of hotels, shopping, dining, and nightlife.
+Stay in Alicante Old Town if this is your first visit; you like being in the old town; you want to go sightseeing; you want a wide choices of hotels, shopping, dining, and nightlife.

 Best Places to stay in Alicante in El Centro: